InakiUrzz/Modulo-3-Tarea-2/README.md

-# Modulo-3-Tarea-2
+# Sprint 3 E2
-Realización del Modulo 3 Tarea 2
+Plotting some categorical and numerical variables from a restaurant Dataset.